-Discover the Best of Nashville with this Travel Guide
+Discover the Best of Nashville: Ultimate Travel Guide

-We’re back from another trip and I’m here to give you the rundown.
-Our Nashville trip was mostly business, but I wanted to squeeze in as many touristy things as possible.
-While we didn’t visit any museums, we certainly got a great taste of Music City.
+We’re back from another trip and I’m here to give you the rundown and the best of Nashville.
+While our trip was mostly business, I wanted to squeeze in as many touristy things as possible.
+We checked out the best Nashville murals, experience the Grand Ole Opry, and more.
 Even if we didn’t get to everything we had hoped to, the best part of this trip was getting to see so many familiar faces.
 Due to Covid, we haven’t been in this type of setting in over 2 years.
 So we certainly soaked that in as much as possible.

 1. Go to the Grand Ole Opry